Yes right been way to long since I put something up on here.

 8. Treat respiratory problems and congestion: Inhale or use aromatically to aid with congestion associated with allergies, colds, flu, and respiratory infections.

-9. Promote healthy hair and scalp A few drops in shampoo or conditioner stimulates hair cells and re-growth, and also provides relief for itchy scalps and dandruff.
+A few drops in shampoo or conditioner stimulates hair cells and

 10. Improve Concentration and Memory: Rosemary increases your ability to concentrate and remember things.